otoolep/go-httpd/README.md

 ### Interfaces
 Interfaces are a key concept within Go, and allow components to interact in a very natural way.
 The [_io.Reader_](https://golang.org/pkg/io/#Reader) and [_io.Writer_](https://golang.org/pkg/io/#Writer) interfaces are the most important examples in the standard library.

 Interfaces are also very useful for testing.
-The HTTP service within go-httpd does not import the Store directly, but instead specifies the interface a Store must support.
+The HTTP service within go-httpd does not import the Store directly, but instead specifies the interface any Store must support.
 This makes it very easy to pass a mock store to the HTTP service, as part of this testing.

 ## Documentation
 The _GoDoc_ standard is very easy to follow and results in nice, easy to read, documentation.